Read about work our alumni have done and advice they have for current and prospective students.

 I am a two-time recipient of Fulbright Scholarship and a Bangladeshi academic and translator.
 I completed my MA in TESOL from American University,

-Language and Literature from East West University, Dhaka, where I also did my undergraduate work.
+Washington, DC in May 2013.
+Earlier, I graduated summa cum laude in English language and literature from East West University, Dhaka, where I also did my undergraduate work.
 Currently, I am a Senior Lecturer in the Department of

 English, and Humanities, BRAC University, Dhaka, Bangladesh where I teach Applied